klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 **Running GPUs in a different control group per task has consequences for the way inter-GPU communication within a node can be organised so the above examples are important.
-It is essential to run MPI applications with optimal efficiency.**
+It is essential to understand that task-levels control groups should be avoided to run MPI applications with optimal efficiency.**